the-markup/investigation-isp/README.md

 ```

 ## Notebooks
 These notebooks are intended to be run sequentially, but they are not dependent on one another.
+If you want a quick overview of the methodology, you only need to concern yourself with the notebooks with an asterisk(*).

 Run every notebook with this command:
 ```
 make run
 ```
-Note that when `recalculate = False` (the default) in each notebook, files that exist are not re-generated.
+Note that when `recalculate = False` in each notebook, files that exist are not re-generated.

 ### 0-get-acs-data.ipynb
 Collect data from the U.S. Census Bureau's American Community Survey.
-You'll need an Census [API key](https://api.census.gov/data/key_signup.html) and assign an environment variable `CENSUS_API_KEY`.
+If you want to collect your own census data, you'll need to regiester for an [API key](https://api.census.gov/data/key_signup.html), and assign it as the environment variable `CENSUS_API_KEY`.
+This is not necessary as all outputs have already been calcualted and saved in this repository.

 ### 1-process-offers.ipynb
 Parses and preprocesses the JSON responses for offers collected from ISP's service lookup tools.
 The functions that parse each response can be found in `parsers.py`.